 There is a moment in every technology cycle when the CEO stops delegating and starts deciding.
 For cloud computing, that moment came around 2014.
 For digital transformation, around 2018.
 For AI, according to BCG's AI Radar 2026, that moment is now.

-The headline finding: 72 percent of CEOs globally identify themselves as the primary AI decision-maker in their organisation.
-That figure has doubled in a single year.
+The headline finding: 72 percent of CEOs now identify themselves as the primary decision-maker on AI in their organisation — double the share of a year ago.
 AI is no longer an IT initiative that the CTO presents to the board once a quarter.
-It is a strategic agenda item that the CEO owns personally — alongside revenue targets, capital allocation, and market positioning.
+It is a strategic agenda item the CEO owns personally, alongside revenue targets, capital allocation, and market positioning.

 This is not a survey about sentiment.
-BCG's AI Radar 2026, published in January, surveyed global executives across industries and organisational sizes.
+The AI Radar 2026, published in January, draws on 2,360 executives across 16 markets and nine industries — including 640 CEOs.
 The pattern it reveals is structural: AI has crossed the threshold from a technology project to a leadership discipline.
-And the implications for DACH Geschäftsführer and Vorstände are specific, actionable, and urgent.
+And the implications for DACH Geschäftsführer and Vorstände are specific, actionable, and uncomfortable.

 The leadership model has shifted

-That model made sense when AI was a technology question — which platform, which vendor, which use case to pilot.
-But AI has become an operating model question.
-It touches pricing strategy, workforce planning, customer experience design, supply chain architecture, and competitive positioning simultaneously.
-These are not decisions a CTO can make alone, regardless of their technical competence.
-They require the strategic authority and cross-functional visibility that only the CEO holds.
+Twelve months ago the pattern in most DACH mid-market companies was predictable: the CTO or CDO identified use cases, IT evaluated vendors and ran pilots, results reached the Geschäftsführung in a quarterly update, and the CEO approved budgets and asked about ROI timelines.
+That made sense when AI was a technology question — which platform, which vendor, which pilot.
+But AI has become an operating-model question.
+It touches pricing, workforce planning, customer experience, supply-chain architecture, and competitive positioning at once — decisions no CTO can make alone, however technically able, because they require the strategic authority and cross-functional visibility only the CEO holds.

 BCG's data confirms this shift quantitatively.
-Eighty-two percent of CEOs are more optimistic about AI ROI than they were a year ago.
+Four in five CEOs are now more optimistic about AI's ROI potential than they were a year ago.
 This is not the cautious optimism of a technology evaluation phase.
-It is the operational confidence of leaders who have seen enough deployments to believe that AI creates measurable business value — and who now want direct control over where and how that value is captured.
+It is the operational confidence of leaders who have seen enough deployments — and enough agentic capability mature — to believe AI creates measurable business value, and who now want direct control over where and how that value is captured.
+Notably, 94 percent say they will keep investing at current or higher levels even if the returns are slow to arrive.
+This is no longer treated as a bet that has to pay off this quarter.

-The urgency is equally quantified: 50 percent of CEOs believe their job stability depends on getting AI right by 2026.
-Half of the world's chief executives view AI execution as a personal career risk.
-That level of personal stake changes behaviour.
-It changes meeting agendas, budget authority, hiring priorities, and the questions that get asked in board sessions.
-When the CEO's tenure depends on AI outcomes, AI ceases to be a project and becomes a programme.
+The urgency is equally personal: half of CEOs believe their own job depends on getting AI right.
+That level of stake changes behaviour.
+It changes meeting agendas, budget authority, hiring priorities, and the questions asked in board sessions.
+When a chief executive's tenure is tied to AI outcomes, AI ceases to be a project and becomes a programme.
+The risk in DACH is not that Geschäftsführer fail to feel this pressure — it is that they respond to it by committing capital before they have built the judgment to direct it.

 What CEOs are actually deciding

-The shift from delegation to decision creates a new set of questions that most CEOs have never had to answer.
-These are not technical questions about model selection or deployment architecture.
-They are strategic questions about how AI reshapes the business — and they require a decision framework that does not yet exist in most DACH organisations.
+The shift from delegation to decision raises questions most CEOs have never had to answer — not technical questions about model selection or deployment, but strategic ones about how AI reshapes the business, demanding a decision framework that does not yet exist in most DACH organisations.

-This finding has particular relevance for the DACH Mittelstand.
-In owner-managed or family-led businesses, the Geschäftsführer often holds a breadth of authority that exceeds that of a CEO in a publicly traded company.
-They make final calls on everything from capital allocation to key hires to strategic partnerships.
-When AI decisions require that same level of centralised authority — and BCG's data says they do — the Geschäftsführer is the natural decision-maker.
-But the Geschäftsführer who has not invested in personal AI literacy will either delegate decisions they should own or make decisions without the context they require.
-Both outcomes are expensive.
+This lands hard in the DACH Mittelstand.
+In owner-managed and family-led businesses the Geschäftsführer often holds a breadth of authority exceeding that of a listed-company CEO, making the final call on capital allocation, key hires, and strategic partnerships.
+That makes them the natural AI decision-maker — but the Geschäftsführer who has not invested in personal AI literacy will either delegate decisions they should own or make them without the context they require.
+Both are expensive.

 The IT-business relationship changes